 Marc believes that protecting our environment and finding sustainable sources of energy are among the most important issues facing Marylanders in the coming years.
-That is why he is proud to have received a 100% voting record from the League of Conservation Voters in 2016.
+That is why he is proud to have been named a 2020 Environmental Champion for Maryland by the League of Conservation Voters.
 Maryland has 3,200 miles of shoreline and even small changes to the climate and sea level will have major implications to our environment, economy, and quality of life.
 The state is also blessed with the Chesapeake Bay, a true environmental gem that we must work to protect and restore.
 Demand for energy has leveled off in recent years, but this is due as much to a slow economy as it is to any policy or behavioral shift.
 As the economy grows and energy demand increases, prices will rise and new sources will be needed.
 The question becomes, where does Maryland want its energy to come from: dirty fossil fuels or new, clean sources?

 With more cars on the roads each year, transportation continues to be one of the leading sources of pollution—and headaches for commuters.
 Marc believes that as our population continues to grow, how our infrastructure develops will have a major impact on the health of our environment, our economy, and on future generations.
 Marc is pushing for smarter development, including the expanded use of public transit to provide alternatives to driving, keeping the release of greenhouse gasses (and frustrating commutes) to a minimum.
 You can read more about Marc’s transportation plan here.

 By Authority of Friends of Marc Korman; Mark Brown, Treasurer